zbm-dev/zfsbootmenu/releng/docker/README.md

 from the current `master`.

 The `image-build.sh` script expects to be run from the root of the ZFSBootMenu tree by default.
-From there, the path `releng/docker/zbm-build.sh` defines the entrypoint for build containers.
-To run the `image-build.sh` script from another directory, simply set the `ZBM_BUILDER` environment variable to the location of the `zbm-build.sh` script to use.
+From there, the path `releng/docker/build-init.sh` defines the entrypoint for build containers.
+To run the `image-build.sh` script from another directory, simply set the `ZBM_BUILDER` environment variable to the location of the `build-init.sh` script to use.

 For those without access to `buildah`, the `Dockerfile` will also create of a ZFSBootMenu builder image.
 From this directory, simply run